Dr-Apex/codecademy-ui/README.md

 ## Codecademy UI

-UI clone of Codecademy, which is known for its eye-catchy user interface.
+UI clone of Codecademy, that is known for its eye-catchy user interface.

 > Language: JavaScript, TypeScript and CSS \
 > Frameworks: React18 \